Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

-We know from Lemma \ref{lem:commutator} that $R=\sum_x\alpha_xR_x$ simultaneously commutes with both $J^2$ and $J_Z$ (up to a unitary rotation), and it therefore has two quantum numbers $S$ (where $4S(S+1)$ is an eigenvalue of $J^2$) and $M_Z$ (taking values $-S$ to $S$ in integer steps) that distinguish subspaces of eigenvectors.
+Lemma \ref{lem:commutator} also shows that $R$ simultaneously commutes with both $J^2$ and $J_Z$ (up to a unitary rotation), and it therefore has two quantum numbers $S$ (where $4S(S+1)$ is an eigenvalue of $J^2$) and $M_Z$ (taking values $-S$ to $S$ in integer steps) that distinguish subspaces of eigenvectors.